 If more than a few runs are installed, then the keystone jacks should be mounted in a patch panel, with patch cords finishing the connections to the switch.
 If you are running shielded cable, then a patch panel is necessary no matter how many cables are installed.
 This is because the cable shields must be grounded.
 A patch panel made for shielded keystone jacks provides a bonding wire for this purpose.
 It is very difficult to achieve this connection to ground, especially in a residential structure, without using a shielded patch panel.

 Not all patch panels are made to accommodate keystone jacks.
 Some patch panels already have jacks permanently installed, with connections made by “punching down” the conductors directly to IDC contacts located on the rear of the patch panel.
 In commercial settings with a lot of cable runs, punch-down patch panels can save installation time.
-Skill and experience is required to terminate punch-down patch panels while avoiding excessive crosstalk and insertion loss.
+Skill and experience are required to terminate punch-down patch panels while avoiding signal loss.
 Because of this, and the ability of the keystone patch panels to accommodate a variety of different types of modules, punch-down patch panels are being deployed in fewer and fewer new installations.
 See Punch Down, Feed-Through, and Toolless Keystone Ethernet Patch Panels Explained for the different types of patch panels in detail!

 In commercial installations, backboards are usually required on the walls of telecommunications rooms.
 These backboards are required to be ¾ inch, AC grade, fire-retardant plywood.
 They are often required to be painted with two coats of fire-retardant paint, and you may not be able to paint over the fire-retardant stamp the manufacturer put on the back board.
 Your local Code inspector will let you know what rules have to be followed.
 The board(s) should be mounted with the bottom edge eight inches from the floor.
 Check out the video below for a more in-depth demonstration of this process.

 At the device end of your permanent link, the cable is terminated to a keystone jack and installed into a wall faceplate.
 Leave a small service loop, about 12-18 inches, either coiled in the wall box, or above the ceiling.
-It’s best for these to be hidden to maintain the design and decor of the room.
+It’s best for these to be hidden to maintain the design and décor of the room.
 This is pretty much the same for both commercial and residential installations.
 However, a commercial installation might specify a longer service loop in the ceiling above the outlet.
 See how it's done in the video below!

 In the home or small business installation, you can bring the cables in through an opening in the wall or ceiling.
 Bundle the cables together and route them down or across the board toward the location of the patch panel.
 Use hook and loop straps to bundle the cable–not plastic zip ties.
 Leave a small portion of some of the straps unwound, so you can mount the strap to the backboard with a screw..